Hurricane Ian gains strength, Tampa Bay still in cone of uncertainty

 TAMPA, Fla.
 (WFLA) — A hurricane warning and storm surge warning was issued for Tampa Bay Monday afternoon as Hurricane Ian strengthened into a Category 2 hurricane, the National Hurricane Center said.

 The NHC said that Ian strengthened into a Category 2 hurricane.
-At 8 p.m., it had maximum sustained winds of 100 mph and was moving northwest at 13 mph, with hurricane-force winds extending outward up to 35 miles from the storm’s center.
+At 11 p.m., it had maximum sustained winds of 105 mph and was moving north northwest at 13 mph, with hurricane-force winds extending outward up to 35 miles from the storm’s center.

 The National Hurricane Center said that rapid strengthening is expected during the next day or so.
 Ian is forecast to become a major hurricane on Monday night or early Tuesday as it nears western Cuba.
 It is expected to remain a major hurricane over the southeastern Gulf of Mexico on Wednesday.

-Note: This article is no longer being updated.
-Please visit our Tracking the Tropics page for the latest updates.